Julietbobo/Layoffs-Data-Exploration/README.md

 ### Data Exploration
-- Some of the questions i sought to ask were:
+- Some of the questions i sought to answer were:
   1.  find the most to least layoffs
      `select company, industry, total_laid_off, percentage_laid_off from layoffs1 order by 4 desc;`
   2.  sum of layoffs by country